tung/ruggrogue/book/new-game-plus.md

 # New Game Plus

-RuggRogue allows the player to continue playing the game after they win in a sort of *New Game Plus* mode.
+RuggRogue allows the player to continue playing the game after they win by way of the *New Game Plus* mode.
 When the player dismisses the victory screen, they're fully healed and are allowed deeper into the dungeon.
 The player keeps their level, experience, stats and all of their equipment and items, apart from the victory item.
 The game in turn will allow more monsters and items to spawn the more times the player wins.
 The power of weapons and armor spawned will continue to increase, but the power of monsters resets.
-Thus, New Game Plus is intended to serve as a victory lap for the player to collect ever more powerful equipment, and not so much a proper challenge.
+Thus, New Game Plus is intended to serve as a victory lap for the player to collect ever more powerful equipment, and not so much deliver a proper challenge.

 ## Starting New Game Plus